lilou9221/McGill_Team2_Capstone/README.md

    - Place it in `configs/client_secrets.json`

 3. **First-time authentication:**
-   - The first time you run the tool, it will open a browser for OAuth authentication
+   - The first time you run the acquisition tool, it will open a browser for OAuth authentication
    - A `credentials.json` file will be created automatically in `configs/`
+   - Once configured, all exported files will be automatically downloaded to `data/raw/`

 ## Configuration